 1 / 8

-Re:Sound submits a tariff proposal to the Copyright Board by March 31st of the year preceding when the tariff will apply.
+Re:Sound submits a tariff proposal to the Copyright Board by March 31 of the year preceding when the tariff will apply.
 Starting in 2019, tariffs will be filed by October 15 of the second year preceding when the tariff will apply.

-The tariff application is published in the Canada Gazette, which provides the official notice to all prospective users who might want to object or participate in the proceedings to certify the tariff.
+The tariff application is published in the Canada Gazette, which provides official notice to prospective users who may object or participate in the proceedings to certify the tariff.

 Interventions / Objections

-Objectors have 60 days from the date of publication to submit their objection.
-Prospective users may be allowed to participate in the tariff process beyond 60 days by requesting to intervene.
+Objectors have 60 days from the publication date to submit their objection.
+This will change to 30 days in 2019.

 Preparation For Hearing

 It takes approximately one year to prepare for a hearing in front of the Copyright Board.
-This includes exchanging documents, interrogatories, obtaining expert evidence, filing cases, and more.
+This includes activities such as exchanging documents, interrogatories, obtaining expert evidence, and filing cases.

-Hearings are open to the public, and interested parties and objectors are given an opportunity to file their written responses or present arguments and evidence in favour of, or against a proposed tariff.
-Re:Sound files economic evidence to support our tariff rate proposals, and alternative proposals are often presented by the Objectors.
+Hearings are open to the public.
+Interested parties and objectors are given an opportunity to file written responses or present arguments and evidence in favour of or against a proposed tariff.
+Re:Sound files economic evidence to support our tariff rate proposals.
+Objectors may present alternative proposals.
 Rate determinations consider many factors, including the financial realities of the relevant industry.
 Hearings typically last one to two weeks.

 Agreement / Settlement

-Whenever possible, Re:Sound works with Objectors to try to agree on mutually-acceptable tariff terms, which are then jointly presented to the Copyright Board for certification.
+Whenever possible, Re:Sound works with Objectors to align on mutually-acceptable tariff terms which are then jointly presented to the Copyright Board for certification.
 Under this process, a full hearing is typically not required.
-The Board may have questions for the parties, which are usually answered in writing.
-This avoids the time and expense of a full hearing, and parties can work collaboratively on a tariff that addresses the needs of both rights holders and the industry it applies to.
+The Board may have questions for the parties which are usually answered in writing.
+This avoids the time and expense of a full hearing and allows parties to work collaboratively on a tariff that addresses the needs of both rights holders and the industry it applies to.

-After the hearing or in response to a settlement proposal, the Board may have questions for the participants, or there may be legal issues in dispute, which are addressed in this phase.
+After the hearing or in response to a settlement proposal, the Board may have questions for the participants, or there may be legal issues in dispute.
+These are addressed in this phase.

-Adjudicating a tariff can be lengthy, especially for new tariffs looking to cover a new use of music for the first time.
-It can often take 4-5 years for a rate certification after Re:Sound makes its application.
+Adjudicating a tariff can be lengthy, especially for new tariffs addressing a new music use for the first time.
+It can take 4-5 years for a rate certification after Re:Sound first files a proposed tariff.
 All Re:Sound tariffs must be approved and certified by the Copyright Board regardless of whether they went through the hearing or settlement process.
 For tariff renewals, the Copyright Act of Canada allows Re:Sound to continue to collect under the existing rates until a new tariff is proposed or certified.

 1 / 8